Aosta: Transport

 Aosta lies on the crossroad of two major trans-alpine trunk roads: national road 26 (Italian: SS26, French: RN26) connecting the city of Chivasso to Little St Bernard Pass on the Italy-France border, and national road 27 (Italian: SS27, French: RN27) connecting the city of Aosta to the Great St Bernard Pass on the Italy-Switzerland border.
 Aosta is also served by the A5 motorway between Turin and Courmayeur.

 Aosta railway station, opened in 1886, forms part of the Chivasso–Ivrea–Aosta railway.
 Direct trains only connect Aosta up to the city of Ivrea.
 The branch line to nearby Pré-Saint-Didier, in the Valdigne, on the way towards Courmayeur was closed in 2015.
 Train service is operated by Trenitalia.

 The main bus hub is located near the Aosta train station.
 Buses connect the city of Aosta to the nearby valleys and to destinations outside the region, including Turin, Milan, Chamonix (France) and Martigny (Switzerland).

 Aosta airport is located 5 km to the east of the city.
+However, there are currently no scheduled services at the airport.
+The nearest airports to the city are Turin Airport which is located 65 km south and Geneva Airport, is located 109 km north west of Aosta.